What type of practitioner is best suited to help your problem?

 Treatment of Neurological Problems

 When you come into our clinic you can be assessed by a Sports Therapist or a Physiotherapist.
-Depending on the area of the pain, the assessment can look at your posture, range of movement, strength and special tests assess stability, proprioception [balance] and joint integrity.
-These findings will help your therapist to develop a working hypothesis, which your therapist will use in consultation with yourself to direct the most appropriate treatment for your condition.
+Depending on the area of the pain, the assessment can look at your posture, range of movement, and strength with special tests assess stability, proprioception [balance] and joint integrity.
+These findings will help your therapist to develop a working hypothesis, which your therapist will use in consultation with you to direct the most appropriate treatment for your condition.